Mindful Decluttering: How to Deal With Guilt and Eco-Anxiety

 Grief needs acknowledgment, not fixing.
 “I’m sad because I care.”
 This reframes the feeling as evidence of my humanity, not a flaw.

-Consumerism teaches us we’re individually responsible for massive systemic problems.
-That’s emotionally crushing — and untrue.
+The voices against consumerism sometimes tell us we’re individually responsible for massive systemic problems.
+These sentiments are emotionally crushing and untrue.

 A more helpful question and approach to dealing with consumer guilt and eco-anxiety is “What is mine to influence, and what is not?”